December 14th 2017 – By: William Larsen – Civilians News – “News For All Views”

 Again, the police responded, “they could not divulge this information.”
 So to be clear, the police department and hospital, would not release any information, regarding children getting hurt in this manor, due to these needles.

 Maybe, not one single kid…. had ever slid into a hypodermic needle, littered off of 82nd avenue.
-Or maybe, one or 2 had…..
+Or maybe, 1 or 2 had…..
 I don’t know and apparently I have no way of finding out.
 However, in March of 2017, I wrote Detective Simpson (of the Portland PD), about the dangers of that soccer field…. (to which he also, did not reply.)

 In fact, Pete Simpson didn’t take one moment of his time, to reply to my emails.
 This was particularly troubling, as a journalist, because he didn’t take my emails seriously, despite Comedy Central now mocking my blog as, “fake news……” Nevertheless, you can see Pete had plenty of time to post meme’s and snicker about his job, on Twitter.